BlckHawker/Productivity-App/PROJECT PLAN.md

 	  `Import failed: Missing required column "Task Title" in header.`
 - Skip/notify on duplicates or invalid values
 	- When duplicate task titles are found:
-	  `Line 12: Task “Water Plants” already exists in this project.
+	  `Line 12: Task "Water Plants" already exists in this project.
 Skipped.`
 - Save error logs for review

 ```csv